tanishqkancharla/gem/README.md

 To do (in priority):

+- Selection (double click for sentence, triple for paragraph).
 - Basic markdown through Prosemirror marks.
 Don't remove formatting (WYSIWYG), just style it with the formatting.
 - Fix sentence-wrapping bug where it overflows sometimes (unreproducible as of yet).
 - Allow theming/setting the color variables in UI.